octobiwancatnobi/squirrel-u/README.md

 Tribes repeatedly share via word of mouth and email.
 At some tipping point, conscientious people put these bits into Powerpoint or Word documents and load into Sharepoint or Jive.
 Sadly from that point these documents become hard to find and are rarely maintained.

-**acorn-tree** is a packaged framework for helping teams transform tribal knowledge into learning trees.
+**squirrel-u** is a packaged framework for helping teams transform tribal knowledge into learning trees.
 It is based on GitHub Pages and Markdown.
 It utilizes a collaborative workflow to build documentation and delivers a consolidated information view and search capability.

 GitHub Pages does a beautiful job of rendering Markdown content into html and serving it from your Repository site.